spacelift-io/user-documentation/docs/concepts/worker-pools.md

 - Azure: [terraform-azure-spacelift-workerpool](https://github.com/spacelift-io/terraform-azure-spacelift-workerpool){: rel="nofollow"}.
 - GCP: [terraform-google-spacelift-workerpool](https://github.com/spacelift-io/terraform-google-spacelift-workerpool){: rel="nofollow"}.

-In addition, the [spacelift-helm-charts](https://github.com/spacelift-io/spacelift-helm-charts){: rel="nofollow"} repository contains a Helm chart for deploying workers to Kubernetes.

 !!! tip
     Since the Launcher is getting downloaded during the instance startup, it is recommended to recycle the worker pool every once in a while to ensure that it is up to date.
 You don't want to miss out on the latest features and bug fixes!
 You can do this by draining all the workers one-by-one in the UI, then terminating the instances in your cloud provider.